Libor Holík: 2024-25 season

-On 19 June 2024, Holík joined Slovak club Spartak Trnava, signing a 3 year contract.
+On 19 June 2024, Holík joined Slovak club Spartak Trnava, signing a 3-year contract.
 He made his debut for his new club in a 0–0 draw against FK Sarajevo in the 2nd round of the Conference League qualification.
 Holík would go on to make an appearance in every single league game throughout the season.

 2025-26 season

 Holík scored his first goal for Spartak on 24 July 2025, in a Conference league match against Hibernians F.C., after a cross from outside the penalty box from Martin Mikovič.
 In the second leg, he scored and assisted a goal in a 5–1 win over the Maltese club.
 Holík scored his first league goal for his club in a 1–0 win over league newcomers Tatran Presov, scoring a header after a cross by teammate Miloš Kratochvíl.
+Holík won the Andel Roka (player of the year) award at Spartak.